RNC Night 4: Trump Warns His Opponent Will Dismantle America as We Know It

 While Trump avoided directly mentioning Black Lives Matter or naming any of the Black men and women killed by police, there were still signs that he hoped to appeal to Black voters.

-The highest-ranking Black staffer in the White House said he’s seen President Trump’s "true conscience" in the aftermath of recent high-profile killings of Black men and boys.
+The highest-ranking Black staffer in the White House said he’s seen President Trump’s "true conscience" in the aftermath of recent high-profile killings of Black men and young men.

 In his convention speech, Ja’Ron Smith said that he wishes everyone else could see the "deep empathy" Trump shows families whose loved ones were taken by senseless violence.